roman-milk/roman-milk.github.io/phillips-family-curse.md

  "Yeah, but his cock feels too fucking good inside me to really worry about that."
 Kendra replied.
 "Fuck, Jesse!
 This is amazing!
 God, why didn't we just start making out when we were younger like normal cousins!
 We'd have had so much sex by now!"

  With that, she leaned over, scrubbing her huge breasts against my chest, bringing her lips to mine, feverishly making out with me.
 Out tongues mashed together as we swapped spit, this suddenly feeling less like an incestuous encounter and more like the vigorous end of a passionate courtship.
-Report_Story #9